MIDS-scaling-up/v2/week05/hw/README.md

 # Homework 5 - PLEASE DON'T START; we're updating it for TF2

 ## Introduction to Tensorflow v2
-The idea of this lab is to serve as an introduction to [TensorFlow](https://www.tensorflow.org/).
+The idea of this homework is to serve as an introduction to [TensorFlow](https://www.tensorflow.org/).
 TensorFlow 2 has just been GA'ed - and it is based on [Keras](https://keras.io/), which you encountered in Session 4 and (hope you agree) is much easier to use.

 ## Introduction to Tensorflow v1
 TF2 is cool.
 However, there's a lot of code still written in Tensorflow v1, and we think that some familiarity with it will still be useful.